mariogrip/minepeon-plugin/README.md

 ### How to make it work with web installer
 1. Compress all files to tar.gz file
-2. see example to see how this tar.gz looks like
+2. see example to see how this tar.gz looks like (example can you find here: [https://github.com/mariogrip/minepeon-plugin](https://github.com/mariogrip/minepeon-plugin))